 Attenuation limit test

-The test can be employed to wort taken prior to fermentation
+This test can be employed to wort taken before fermentation.

 - “Overpitch” with a heaped teaspoon of the brewing yeast culture used.